matt-deboer/kuill/README.md

   - [x] Provide better hints/tool-tips to explain what functions are available, and what they mean
   - [ ] Large scale performance testing (1000's of resources)
   - [ ] Mobile testing/fixes/support
-  - [ ] Use Impersonation by default, with configurable option for authenticating-proxy
+  - [x] Use Impersonation; replace authenticating-proxy
-  - [ ] Helm Chart for easy trial
+  - [ ] Helm Chart for easy install

 - [ ] Overview/Homepage:
-  - [ ] Local storage (or cookies) used to remember previous selected namespaces for a given user
+  - [x] Local storage (or cookies) used to remember previous selected namespaces for a given user
   - [ ] Integrate resource quotas into cluster resource stats
   - [ ] Handling for large numbers of namespaces

 - [ ] Workloads:
-  - [ ] Test authorization for edit/create/delete actions using kube apis before
-        displaying/enabling the associated controls
+  - [x] Test authorization for edit/create/delete actions using kube apis before displaying/enabling the associated controls
   - [ ] Provide utilization metrics with pods/deployments/etc., and corresponding summaries by selection
   - [ ] Rollup ReplicaSets under Deployments as "versions"